Fort Vancouver High School

 No appointment necessary

-· WIAA Sports Physical Form with you with the medical history portion completed before your physical.
+- WIAA Sports Physical Form with you with the Medical History portion completed PRIOR to your physical.

-· Signed permission slip IF NOT ACCOMPANIED BY A PARENT OR GUARDIAN
+- Signed Parent Consent Form IF NOT ACCOMPANIED BY A PARENT OR GUARDIAN

 Forms are available at the school business office, and can be downloaded from our website at www.vansd.org